Skip to content

 • Webhooks: external HTTP webhooks that let other systems trigger work in RemoteClaw.
 See Webhook Hooks or use remoteclaw webhooks for Gmail helper commands.

-Hooks can also be bundled inside plugins; see Plugins.
+Hooks can also be bundled inside plugins; see Plugin hooks. remoteclaw hooks list shows both standalone hooks and plugin-managed hooks.

 Common uses: